Museum open Weds–Mon, Sea Center open daily, 10:00 AM–5:00 PM

 Astronomy School Programs

-Our school field trip programs at the Museum include a full-dome planetarium show and a demonstration of the powerful telescopes in our observatory, all while meeting Next Generation Science Standards.
+Our school field trip programs at the Museum include a demonstration of the powerful telescopes in our observatory, while meeting Next Generation Science Standards.
 Check out the menu of field trip programs here.

 Is this a meteorite?